Elderly couple using a tablet device to speak to a clinician

 The Plan

-The VC-RPM Program will include the use of a clinician portal and a patient application to support the delivery of clinical care virtually.
-Patients will receive a personalised kit, including Bluetooth biometric devices such as an easy-to-use smart tablet, infrared thermometer, blood glucose monitor, pulse oximeter, blood pressure monitor and weight scales.
-The devices track a patient’s vital signs and allows them to record their symptoms.
-This data automatically flows through to their healthcare team.
-Healthcare professionals can then use this information to monitor their patients virtually and will receive automated alerts if a patient’s condition begins to deteriorate enabling them to quickly intervene.
+The RPM Program supports the delivery of clinical care virtually.
+Patients receive a personalised kit, that may include Bluetooth biometric devices such as an easy-to-use smart tablet, infrared thermometer, blood glucose monitor, pulse oximeter, blood pressure monitor and weight scales.
+The devices track vital signs and allows patients to record their symptoms.
+This data is received by healthcare professionals who can use this information to monitor patients virtually.
+They receive automated alerts if a patient’s condition deteriorates enabling them to quickly intervene.

-In addition to caring for patients virtually, the healthcare team will support patients and carers to increase their ability to self-measure and growing their own understanding on how to best manage their health from the comfort of their home.
+In addition to caring for patients virtually, healthcare teams can support patients and carers to self-measure and grow their understanding on how to best manage their health from the comfort of their home.

-The VC-RPM Program will expand in the future to include patients living with other conditions.
+The RPM Program may be expanded in future to include patients living with other conditions.

 Woman checking blood pressure while sitting next to her partner and speaking to a clinician through a tablet video call